-Frightened: The tongue is usually not visible, but if the dog is nervous, they may lick their lips or nose as well.
+Frightened: The tongue is usually not visible, but if the dog is nervous, it may lick its lips or nose as well.

 Submissive: The tongue is usually showing and the mouth open as the dog lies on their back.
 The dog may also try to lick the more dominant dog.

 Aggressive: The tongue may briefly flick over the top teeth, but most often, this dog has their mouth open in a snarling expression.

 Excited: The tip of the tongue may show in an open mouth, or the tongue may be held in a neutral position.

 Playful: The tongue usually hangs out of the mouth, and the mouth takes on a soft smiling gesture.